Princeton-Introduction-to-Robotics/F2021/Final Project/readme.md

 5. The Crazyflie is instructed to land.

 Thus, this script causes the drone to move right until it no longer sees a red object of significant size.
 To run this script, you will need to change the URI in the file to match your drone / group number.
+Additionally, this file contains a function `position_estimate` which you may fund useful.
+The function shows an example of retreiving the crazyflie's position estimate.

 ## Lab Setup